 – Offer a variety of payment options that quickly move customers from order to checkout to payment.

 – If you’re expecting a busy weekend, hire temporary support.
-There are plenty of youngsters who would be happy for the work experience.
+There are plenty of youngsters who would be happy with the work experience.

 – With consumers holding off on buying selected items months before Black Friday, you can start releasing teaser specials and advertising deals weeks in advance.